Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism

 with $\mathbf{k}_{\mathrm{in}}=\left(\mathbf{P}_B-\mathbf{P}_A\right)/\hbar$, $\mathbf{k}_{\mathrm{out}}$ the scattered wave vector and $V_1\left(\mathbf{r}\right)$ the component of the atomic interaction potential independent of the internal states.
 It therefore follows from equation (\ref{eq:|Psi>}) that under these circumstances the collision cross-section $\sigma\left(\mathbf{k}_{\mathrm{in}},\mathbf{k}_{\mathrm{out}}\right)=0$ since it consists of the square of the sum of the four corresponding scattering amplitudes\footnote{An exchange term should be added to equation (\ref{eq:|Psi>}) to account for the symmetrization process stemming from the indistinguishability of the two identical atoms during the collision \cite{Cohen-Tannoudji2018b, Taylor2006}.
 For simplicity, we only consider the direct term since the same result (i.e., the vanishing of the corresponding scattering amplitude) is obtained for the exchange term.}.
-We note that the vanishing of the scattering amplitude rests entirely on the (anti-symmetric) form of the entangled states, as in equation (\ref{eq:|psi_->_position}).
-This outcome would therefore hold for any other types of high-energy scattering processes (e.g., involving cosmic rays, etc.).

-Although such calculations need to be generalized, we find that at high relative speed two darkened entangled systems are likely to pass through each other, unimpeded, during a collision.
-They would not feel the presence of each other even though individual atoms may collide.
-This is due to the destructive interference resulting from the entanglement within each of the systems.

-Finally, it is interesting to note that in cases where the states are totally symmetric the cross-section scales as $N^2\sigma_0$, where $N$ is the number of atoms and $\sigma_0$ the one-atom cross-section.
+Finally, we note that the cancellation of the collision cross-section is independent of temperature once entanglement is established.
+The entanglement between atoms can only be made more difficult through an increase in temperature since greater thermal speeds will reduce the likelihood that atoms can interact with a common radiation field.
+Lower temperatures can only help in the process.